markdthompson/marketplace_dapp_demo/README.md

 `$ truffle test ./test/shopTests.js`

 ### Start the React Dapp
-If everything compiles, migrates and tests correctly, you can start up the React Dapp and interact with it at http://localhost:3000
+If everything compiles, migrates and tests correctly, you can start up the React Dapp and interact with it locally.

 Change directories from the marketplace_dapp_demo root into the React client directory: